microsoft/ClinicalTrialsBlueprint/README.md

                 -botLocation US -matchingParameters $matchingOutput.Outputs
 ```

-You can now create a secondary Healthcare bot by creating new marketplace SaaS application and running this command
+You can now deploy a secondary Healthcare bot by running this command

 ```Powershell
 .\scripts\azuredeploy-healthcarebot.ps1 -ResourceGroup $rg.ResourceGroupName `